 The First Niagara Rochester Fringe Festival

-The First Niagara Rochester Fringe Festival takes place annually in September.
 Since its inception in 2012, the festival doubled in size from five to ten days and has attracted more than 50,000 people to its performances at more than two dozen official venues in and around the East End.

+This year's Fringe Festival will be held Sept.
+15-24, 2016.
 For complete details on shows, venues, free offerings, and all things Fringe, check out www.rochesterfringe.com or email questions to firstname.lastname@example.org.

 Why is it called a Fringe Festival?